Tribal Casinos vs Las Vegas — How Each Produces Cruise Casino Comps

 How Both Markets Convert Into Cruise Comps

-Upload offers from tribal or Vegas casinos via the Get Comped form for the most efficient cruise comp evaluation.
+Upload offers from either market via the Get Comped form for a host review.

 Complimentary service for qualified players.